-(a) The "organic chemicals" fee covers all surveys necessary to obtain laboratory certification for the analysis of drinking water for (1) total trihalomethanes, haloacetic acids and volatile organic chemicals, or for (2) pesticides and other organic chemicals.
+(a) The "organic chemicals" fee covers all surveys necessary to obtain laboratory certification for the analysis of drinking water for (i) total trihalomethanes, haloacetic acids and volatile organic chemicals, or for (ii) pesticides and other organic chemicals.

 (b) The "trace metals" fee covers all surveys necessary to obtain laboratory certification for the analysis of drinking water for aluminum, antimony, arsenic, barium, beryllium, cadmium, calcium, chromium, copper, iron, lead, magnesium, manganese, mercury, nickel, selenium, silver, sodium, thallium and zinc.

 (c) The "standard chemistry" fee covers all surveys necessary to obtain laboratory certification for the analysis of drinking water for bromate, chlorite, cyanide, fluoride, nitrate, nitrate-nitrite, nitrite, sulfate, total dissolved solids and plant control tests.

 (d) The "limited chemistry" fee covers all surveys necessary to obtain laboratory certification for the analysis of drinking water for the following: